 - American Society for Testing and Materials v.
 Public.Resource.Org

-- UpCodes Cases
+- UpCodes cases

 - Thomson Reuters v.
 ROSS Intelligence